Temo Mayanavanua

-Temo Mayanavanua (born 9 November 1997 in Bau (Fiji)) is a Fijian rugby union player who plays for Northampton Saints in the Gallagher Premiership.
+Temo Mayanavanua (born 9 November 1997 in Bau (Fiji)) is a Fijian rugby union player who plays for Fijian Drua in the Super Rugby Pacific.
 His playing position is lock.

 Early life

 Mayanavanua grew up in Fiji where he attended Suva Grammar School.
 He is a cousin of Osea Kolinisau, who captained Fiji to the rugby Sevens first Olympic gold medal in 2016.